A Complete Guide to Caring for Mass Cane Plant

 Read more

-First, identify the issue - check for overwatering, underwatering, pests, or diseases.
-Adjust your watering schedule, treat pests with insecticidal soap or neem oil, and ensure the plant is in well-draining soil.
-Trim any dead or damaged leaves and give it time to recover.
+First, check for overwatering, underwatering, pests, or diseases.
+Next, adjust your watering schedule, treat pests with insecticidal soap or neem oil

 Read more